shiyunshao999999/data150_class2.2/Assignment3.md

 Meanwhile, Restricting RF predictions to a limited set of variables also illustrates a realistic setting in which poverty is tracked with smaller surveys that only collects data on a limited number of aspects.
 However, there is no loss of accuracy in predicting poverty using the restricted model with smaller number of variables compared to the full model without restrictions (the variations between the full and restricted models are small).
 Hence, the RF approach also predicts poverty accurately using only a small model, and can therefore be a real alternative for tracking of poverty with predictions (Stevens et al., 2015).

-### 3.2 Research Result from Remote Sensing and Geospatial Data-based Poverty Assessment
+### 3.2 Research Results from Remote Sensing and Geospatial Data-based Poverty Assessment

 The Random Forest model performs substantially better than several other commonly used, freely available approaches for dasymetric mapping at country-level scales.
 An assessment of which of the ancillary data covariates are important for accurately estimating population density at the census unit level is produced by the Random Forest algorithm.
 For Kenya, distance to health facility is by far the most important predictor for reducing the amount of variability.
 This indicates that this ancillary dataset is extremely valuable, even more than the distance-to-built land cover which is typically extremely important (Stevens et al., 2015).